faithdrums7/Exploratory-Data-Analysis-Banks/README.md

 # Exploratory-Data-Analysis-Banks
-Soal 2 Module 2 Exam JCDS Purwadhika - Yosafat Tanok
+Module 2 Exam JCDS Purwadhika - Yosafat Tanok

+In the exam i choose a dataset about banks that gives information